 10.7.
-Secondary Street Design Standards
+Non-mandatory Secondary Street Design Standards

 - 10.7.1.
-The platting of new dead-end streets and culsde-sac that terminate the road is prohibited. - Stub streets or "knuckle" culs-de-sac are allowed where necessary to reach no more than 4 parcels beyond a corner or intersection. - (ii) Mid-block "bubble" culs-de-sac without throats are allowed. - (iii) Pedestrian/bike connections shall be provided to open space and/or road networks beyond knuckle or bubble culs-de-sac.
+The platting of new dead-end streets and culsde-sac that terminate the road is prohibited. - Stub streets or "knuckle" culs-de-sac are allowed where necessary to reach no more than 4 parcels beyond a corner or intersection. - (ii) Mid-block "bubble" culs-de-sac without throats are allowed. - (iii) Where dead-ends cannot be avoided, pedestrian/bike connections shall be provided to open space and/or road networks beyond the knuckle or bubble cul-de-sac.